georgiiv/subtitleController/README.md

 # SubtitleController
-A dekstop app that allows you to move your subtitles backward and forward.
+A desktop app that allows you to move your subtitles backward and forward.
 You can move all or some at a time.

 https://github.com/georgiiv/subtitleController